Compaction factor test of concrete:-

 Where we use low workable concrete?

 Low workable concrete used in Mass concreting foundations and lightly reinforced sections.
-The reason behind using low workable concrete is to minimize the thermal stresses development which is caused due to the large volume of the heat of hydration which results in forming cracks.
+The reason behind using low workable concrete is to minimize the thermal stresses development which is caused due to the large volume of the heat of hydration which in turn develops thermal cracks on concrete surface.
 Lowering water/cement ratio avoids bleeding and weak zones.
 However, required workability achieved with the inclusion of admixtures.

 Compaction factor test Apparatus:-